MikeStorrs/cyber/README.md

 cd cyber
 ```

-4. Use Terraform to deploy Cyber Range
+4. Use Terraform to Deploy Cyber Range

 ```
 terraform init